-Figure 45 shows that a large proportion of emergency management vehicles are equipped with Computer Aided Dispatch in the medium-sized areas.
+Figure 44 shows that a large proportion of emergency management vehicles are equipped with Computer Aided Dispatch in the medium-sized areas.
+The use of in-vehicle navigation units is expanding rapidly.

-Figure 45 Medium-Sized Cities Emergency Management Indicators
+Figure 44 Medium-Sized Cities Emergency Management Indicators